What Is Depression, and Why Is It More Than Just Being Sad?

 Besides, in some people, the disorder goes undetected — they can hide the signs behind the smile for different reasons and keep the problems in secret (known as “smiling depression”).
 But whether you suffer from any type of depressive disorder or suspect your loved one can suffer from it, seek professional help.

 While it’s treatable, it can take months, years, or even decades to fully recover.
 Nevertheless, there is the right support you need and ways to diagnose and treat depression to regain a better quality of life.

-According to the NIMH report of 2017, about 35% of US adults with major depressive episodes did not receive treatment.
+According to the NIMH report of 2017, about 35% of US adults with major depressive episodes didn’t receive treatment.
 Depression can be life-threatening if left untreated.
 However, it’s one of the most treatable mental health disorders.
 You don’t have to suffer in silence.

 Depression treatment usually involves a combination of talk therapy, medication, and self-help.
 The key to successful treatment is to find healthcare professionals you’re comfortable with and who’ll come up with a treatment plan that works for you.